pablorangel82/ship-detector-classifier/readme.md

 - **`train_img_width` and `train_img_height`**: The dimensions of the images used to train the model.
 - **`resize`**: Indicates whether to resize images for detection and classification.

-The `DetectionManagement` constructor also requires the language of the Python script containing translated vessel categories.
+The `DCM` constructor also requires the language of the Python script containing translated vessel categories.
 All files must follow the naming convention `_category_<language>.py_.`